[?] Subscribe To This Site

 How come?

-The ocean is deep here
+The ocean is deep here which is important for whales.

-It goes down 30 meters,
+It goes down 30 meters, already by the giant cliffs

 by the shore.

-Also, marine life by the volcanic island is very rich for its depth as well as the volcanic mineral enriched quality of flora under water.
+island is very rich for its depth as well as the volcanic mineral enriched quality of flora under water.
 Hence, more little fish and food for the larger cetaceans.

 36 species of whales that have been spotted between Tenerife and La Gomera know that and, therefore love the area.